zuzuthelightning/zuzuthelightning/README.md

 - ⋮ prns : He/it . but take a look at my prns page for more better understandment ⸝⸝

   ## i'd just like to say if you hc 1x1 and shed to be father and son, and then bash people who ships admin virus because of a headcanon that *SOME* people treat like its canon.
 Please in all kindness *GTFO AND DNI???* .
-But if you hc that theyre son and father, but ur chill with the ship, ur cool. im taking u home /pos.
-But PLEASE FOR THE LOVE OF GOD. dont EVER come up to me and bash me because of that fucking headcanon.
+PLEASE FOR THE LOVE OF GOD. dont EVER come up to me and bash me because of that fucking headcanon.
+I will actually block you if you bash me for this.
 1x1x1x1 ISNT SHEDLETSKY'S SON.
 NOR ARE THEY BLOOD RELATED.
 ITS A SELFCEST SHIP.
 A CREATION X CREATOR SHIP.
 EVEN ENEMIES TO LOVERS.
 It's **NOT** A PROSHIP.
 Thank you

 # ok bye fatass <3